How to Dress Youth Hockey Players

-Lastly, your child should put on his gloves, grab his stick, and then he's ready to hit the ice!
+Lastly, your child should put on gloves, grab his or her stick, and hit the ice!

 For more information on sizing and fitting hockey equipment, you can visit any Pure Hockey store or read our full series of fitting guides.